Written by Munis Topcuoglu, Editor at EHN Canada.

 Reduce your motivation to eat healthy

-Especially when you first start, eating healthy requires that you pay careful attention to choosing the foods you eat.
+Especially when you first start, healthy eating requires that you pay careful attention to choosing the foods you eat.
 Shopping for and preparing healthy foods also usually requires more time and energy compared to unhealthy foods.
-Addictions can be distracting and take your attention away from eating healthy.
-They can also get in the way of eating healthy by draining your time and energy.
+Addictions can be distracting and take your attention away from healthy eating.
+They can also get in the way of healthy eating by draining your time and energy.

 Nutrient deficiencies and too few calories